jonaird/very_useful_flutter/README.md

 # very_useful_flutter
 A collection of very useful flutter plugins that make life easier.
+Have not tested all.

 ## after_layout
 Let's you run code after a widget is first painted on the screen (similar to componentDidMount in React)